silscript/test-templates/README.md

 # Trivia Game
-A simple trivia game with typography related questions.
+A simple trivia game with art history related questions.

 ## User Stories
 As a user, I should be able to ...